 A fireplace adds personality and value to your home.
 When someone imagines their perfect home, it typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heater or snuggling around a cozy fire.

 It’s hard to resist the allure of of a toasty fire, but how do you decide between a gas or wood burning fireplace?
-There are many points to consider when deciding how to keep your home nice and toasty.
+There are many factors to consider when deciding how to keep your home nice and toasty.

 Aesthetics and Efficiency

 - Gas: There have been many aesthetic advances in gas fireplaces.
 The flames have become more realistic and some models offer varied heights.
-The logs used in gas fireplaces now have the look of the real thing and come complete with flickering embers, which don’t require you to wait while they go out.
-You can simply switch your gas fireplace on and off, providing you more control over your home’s temperature and frees you from having to look after your fire.
+The ceramic logs used in gas fireplaces now have the look of the real thing and come complete with flickering embers, which don’t require you to wait while they go out.
+You can easily switch your gas fireplace on and off, providing you more control over your home’s temperature and frees you from having to look after your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Picture the level of comfort you could have when you pair that with a fully maintained furnace.
+Picture the level of comfort you could have when you combine that with a fully maintained furnace.

 Air Quality and Maintenance